 Where to Buy

-Chocolate bars, smoothies, chips, and cookies can be purchased from supermarkets and other retail outlets.
+Chocolate bars, smoothies, chips, and cookies can be purchased from online, supermarkets and other retail outlets.
 The products come under different price ranges.
 Besides that, they can be made from home as per an individual’s preferences.

 Consumer reports indicate that the cocoa in chocolate has a lot of powerful benefits.
-However, as much as it has a lot of health benefits, chocolate should be consumed in moderate amounts.
+However, as much as it has a lot of health benefits, it should be consumed in moderate amounts.
 High intake can cause a number of health issues including acne, tooth decay and also weight gain.
-Apart from the bars, and cookies, chocolate can be used to prepare tea.
+Apart from the bars, and cookies, it can be used to prepare tea.
 If you want to eat chocolate, ensure that you choose the dark type that contains not less 70 percent of cocoa.